mxm-kotyk/mxm-kotyk/README.md

 ## Hello there, I'm Max 👋
-I'm studiyng at GOIT Academy to become a full-stack developer.
-I like coding, reading books and comics, gaming and traveling.
+I am from Ukraine.
+I like coding, gaming, reading and traveling.
+I'm studying to become a fullstack developer.
+I've learned a bit of HTML CSS and JavaScript.
+And currently preparing to start my React journey.
+I want to know more about web development and all the interesting IT stuff.

 ### You can find me at: